 - A claimant was found eligible in an eligibility determination, which is later reversed on appeal.

 - There is a correction to a claimant's earnings reported to the Idaho Department of Labor.

 - A determination finds that a claimant willfully misrepresented or failed to disclose information to the Idaho Department of Labor in an attempt to receive benefits.

 What can I do if an appeals decision results in an overpayment of benefits?

 If a decision results in an overpayment you will receive a determination of overpayment.
 If you disagree with either one of these decisions, you should do two things:

 - If you disagree with the appeals examiner’s decision, you should appeal that decision to the Industrial Commission, as outlined in the appeals examiner’s decision.

-- The determination of overpayment carries appeal rights and if you disagree with that determination you should appeal within the fourteen days allowed by law.
+- The determination of overpayment carries appeal rights and if you disagree with that determination you should appeal within the 14 days allowed by law.